mslinn/sinatra-warden-example/README.md

 #...
 ~~~

-Always be careful with storing secret keys in your source code.
-In fact, it's advisable to not do so, and instead use an `ENV` variable like this:
+Do not store secret keys in your source code.
+Instead, use an environment variable, like this:

 ~~~ruby
 set :session_secret, ENV['SESSION_SECRET']
 ~~~

-I figured this out by reading [this very helpful StackOverflow answer](http://stackoverflow.com/questions/5631862/sinatra-and-session-variables-which-are-not-being-set).